Velocidex/presentations/presentations/sans_apac_2023/index.md

   * More sophisticated things may involve more efforts
      * Install an agent, EDR etc.

+* Consider how likely a forensic investigation will occur?
+  * Tradeoff between cost and completeness

 ---

 <!-- .slide: class="content" -->

-## What types of interventions can be employ?
+## What types of interventions can we employ?

 * Configuration change
   * Increases the system's ability to support forensic analysis